Nephos/NephosRubyServer/DOCUMENTATION/API_RENDER.md

 end
 ```

-The following sections will describe how each key works and modify the HTTP response.
+The following sections will describe how each key works, and modify the HTTP response.

 ### Content
 The ``:content`` key must be associated with a ``String`` (or ``Hash`` is json).